 - Architecture: Renaissance style, large rooms, marble staircases.

-- State of Disrepair: Some parts in ruins, others well preserved.
+- State of disrepair: Some parts are in ruins, others are well preserved.

 - Access: Restricted access, requires discretion and respect for the premises.